28th November 2017

 Elaborate embellishments, unusual shapes or an awkward printing position can leave online printers struggling to position codes correctly on the finished product.
 For example, a printer might have trouble combining the speed and precision required to print consistently into a tightly-defined space that’s too close to the conveyor, and this can result in ink ending up on the belt rather than the product.
 Moreover, premium packaging commands a premium price, so even relatively low-frequency errors are likely to be expensive in terms of packaging waste.

-The short production runs often associated with exclusive or limited edition luxuries are another reason why manufacturers might consider adopting offline coding.
+The short production runs often associated with exclusive or limited edition luxuries are another reason why manufacturers might consider offline coding.
 Whether production takes place in small batches on a single production line or on several lines operating in parallel, a single offline system should be able to meet all their needs, rather than having to install a printer on each line.

 Switch to TIJ